Octavia Spencer is paying it forward.

 Spencer and co-stars Taraji P. Henson and Janelle Monáe have reason to celebrate, as Hidden Figures soared to first place at the box office during its opening weekend.
 The film chronicles the untold story of three African-American female mathematicians who calculated flight trajectories that helped NASA achieve its first successful human space mission, and the Apollo 11 flight to the moon, in the 1960s.

-ET’s Nancy’s O’Dell caught up with Spencer at the Golden Globes on Sunday, where she reacted to having the No. 1 movie
+ET’s Nancy’s O’Dell caught up with Spencer at the Golden Globes on Sunday, where she reacted to having the No. 1 movie in the country.

 "It's exciting," she said.
 "It's a testament to what these men and women meant to the country.
 I’m so glad everyone is receiving their story."